 2. They immediately cancelled Dark Horse Comics license, with several very popular stories in mid production.
 At this point they had not yet cancelled the entire Expanded Universe.
 Reasons: they owned Marvel and wanted them in control.
 Ego won again.

 3. They cancelled and relabeled the entire Expanded Universe and lied about it.
 Yes.
 I said LIED.
-They claimed it was too contradictory.
+They claimed it was too contradictory, that there was no room for creative freedom.
 Reason: Ego.
 Greed alone can’t account for this decision.
 This entire site is evidence to how few contradictions it had.
+As for creative, it does much as The Clone Wars did: it takes pre-existing Expanded Universe characters and events to shove into their canon.
+Doing this diminishes them as the newcomers have no idea how much better they originally were.
+Creativity would be to create new interesting characters.

 That’s three strikes right there.
 I have no reason to think their decisions will improve.